 The Ottoman Empire expanded to Albania in the nineteenth century.
-The communist period ended during this ottoman rule, and after the communist regime, Islam was considered the primary religion.
+The communist period ended during this Ottoman rule, and after the communist regime, Islam was considered the primary religion.

 At the time of world war II, many people were killed, families were slain in blood feuding, and they were all in a very tight corner.
 Young people who threw caution to the wind died in the massive slaughter.
 This country came into independence in 1912 between northern Greece and Italy.

-Characteristics Of Albanian People
+What Are The Characteristics Of Albanian People

 Albania is one of the classical and tradition-rich countries.
 It has been sharing its archaeological beauty with the world since the time of its kingdom.
 Inhabited by different civilizations and customs throughout the years, this country is known worldwide.

 Like its beauty and elegance, Albania is also acclaimed for its natives.
 They are so generous and down to earth.
-If you visit Albania, you will surely love that place and people, adding a remarkable and glorious memory to your life.
+If you visit Albania, you will surely love that place and its people, adding a remarkable and glorious memory to your life.
 The people share the same looks as Serbs, Croats, etc. Let’s look into some of the most common features of the people.

 Albanian Families In Albanian Culture